 In selecting the appropriate jurisdiction for the international Trust to reside, an individual should consider a jurisdiction that offers the following:

-Cyprus has emerged as a leader for International Trust formation and administration as a result of the following:
+Cyprus has emerged as a leader in International Trust formation and Trust administration as a result of the following: